tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Reliability & Alternatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are a variety of other techniques for measuring HR.
+There are many other techniques used for measuring HR.
 One common example is **photoplethysmography (PPG)**, which uses LED lights to detect blood volume changes underneath the skin.
-You've probably seen this on many different kinds of fitness/smart watches, where it could be used for exercise or sleep monitoring.
-These devices are nice because they're easier to wear than the chest strap, and in most cases, their accuracy is comparable to the chest strap ECG.
+You've probably seen this on many different kinds of fitness/smart watches, where it's often used for monitoring exercise or sleep.
+These devices are convenient because they're easier to wear than the chest strap, and in most cases, their accuracy is comparable to the chest strap ECG.
 However, many studies conclude that PPG is not as accurate as ECG during high-intensity activities, or when clinically assessing HRV [#]_ [#]_ [#]_, though some have shown that they may be acceptably close in certain applications [#]_ [#]_.

 Studies [#]_ [#]_ have shown that the Polar H10 chest strap device is comparably accurate to the Holter medical-grade ECG.
 As such, these wearable sensors are considered the gold standard when it comes to commercial HR sensing.